-For additional information about directors’ appointment and resignation, see the Corporate Governance Report on page Remuneration report.
-All of the continuing directors will stand for re-election at the 2019 AGM to be held on 18 June 2019.
+For additional information about directors’ appointment and resignation, read the Corporate Remuneration on page Policy report.
+All of the continuing directors intend to stand for re-election at the 2020 AGM to be held later this year.

 The directors have the authority to allot shares or grant rights to subscribe for or to convert any security into shares in the Company.
 Further details of the proposed authorities are set out in the Notice of the AGM.

-For examples of the Company’s efforts in research and development in different operations, please refer to the Business Review on pages Business Review.
+For examples of the Company’s efforts in research and development in different operations, please refer to the Business Review on pages Resilient R&D.

 Details of the Company’s policies and performance are provided in the Corporate Social Responsibility section on pages CSR Report.